Data Product creation

 Testing Compliance with Governance Policies

-After selecting a release, policy tests can be launched through the Launch test button.
+After selecting the environment, a new test can be launched through the Test

 You can define different policies according to the environment.
 So be sure to select the right environment before launching tests!

-To see which check is failing, expand the test result by clicking on the arrow.
-You will see a list of all checks that have been performed during a test:
+, and you can see a list of all the checks that have been performed during the test:

 Each failing check contains detailed information about the error.
 To open the details of the error, click on the failed check:

-In this view, you will see three panels:
+In this view, you will see three main panels:

-In the example above, the error is caused by some missing fields in one of the components of the data product (i.e. urn:dmb:cmp:finance:cashflow:0:cashflows-calculation).
-Those fields are specified in the Error Info panel: specific.bucket, specific.cdpEnvironment, specific.folder.
+In the example above, the error is caused by some missing fields in one of the components of the data product (i.e. urn:dmb:cmp:finance:cashflow:0:cashflows-calculation

 Async validation

-You have the possibility to validate a data product also in an asynchronous way.
-This means that if you have a technology adapter which performs long running validation tasks, i.e. validation tasks that require a lot of time to be executed, you will find it useful to run those tasks asynchronously to not encounter some timeout errors.
+You can validate a data product also in an asynchronous way.
+This means that if you have a technology adapter that performs long-running validation tasks, i.e. validation tasks that require a lot of time to be executed, you will find it useful to run those tasks asynchronously to not encounter some timeout errors.

 See Async validation section to enable it.